WiseLibs/toml-v1/README.md

 # toml-v1 [![test](https://github.com/WiseLibs/toml-v1/actions/workflows/test.yml/badge.svg)](https://github.com/WiseLibs/toml-v1/actions/workflows/test.yml)

-A TOML parser, compatible with TOML version [v1.0.0](https://toml.io/en/v1.0.0).
-It has the additional ability to track the source locations of keys and values after parsing ([see below](#source-tracking)).
+A TOML parser compatible with TOML version [v1.0.0](https://toml.io/en/v1.0.0).

 This package passes [the TOML test suite](https://github.com/toml-lang/toml-test), except for a few tests that fall into these categories:

 - Tests for 64-bit integers (JavaScript numbers only have 53 bits of precision)
 - Tests for detecting invalid UTF-8 (not applicable to JavaScript strings)

+It has the additional ability to track the source locations of keys and values after parsing ([see below](#source-tracking)).

 ## Installation